CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Data Sharing with SD Connect user interface

+!!!
+Note
+        If you are planning to use SD Desktop to process sensitive data collected using SD Connect, you or your collaborators can encrypt a copy of the data with CSC SD               public encryption key.
+However, if you are planning to use your own encryption keypair or if you are planning to share data with your collaborators and                       analyze them with different services, check the in this guide to lean more.

 SD Connect user interface provides a simple way of sharing containers between different projects.